-- Room Temperature: Room temperature butter is essential and room temperature egg is preferred so it’s quickly and evenly mixed into the cookie dough.
+- Room Temperature: Room temperature butter is essential.
+If the dough is too sticky, your butter may have been too soft.
+Room temperature butter is actually cool to the touch.
+You can read more about it in this post.
+Room temperature egg is preferred so it’s quickly and evenly mixed into the cookie dough.

 - Flavors: I love flavoring this cookie dough with 1/2 teaspoon almond extract as listed in the ingredients above.
 For lighter flavor, use 1/4 teaspoon.
 Instead of the almond extract, try using 1 teaspoon of maple extract, coconut extract, lemon extract, or peppermint extract.
 Or add 1 teaspoon pumpkin pie spice or ground cinnamon.
 Along with lemon extract, you can also add 1 Tablespoon lemon zest.